 SnagIt is available in a one-time purchase licensing model ($50) and a 30-day money-back guarantee.
 With different pricing options such as Personal and Professional, Education and Government, it is one tool that cannot be missed in the arsenal of a technical writer.
 You can also try SnagIt free for 15 days!

-FireShot is a browser plugin available with most modern browsers such as Chrome, Firefox, Internet Explorer, Opera.
+FireShot is a browser plugin available with most modern browsers such as Chrome, Firefox, Internet Explorer, and Opera.
 This tool gives the option to capture a page or select an area on the browser.

-Once you have taken the screenshot, you can perform quick edits such as crop, resize, adding annotations.
-You can save the screenshot as an image or as PDF.
+Once you have taken the screenshot, you can perform quick edits such as crop, resize, and add annotations.
+You can save the screenshot as an image or as a PDF.

 When the plugin is added to Chrome, this is how it will look on the address bar.
 Clicking the icon will present different options to capture the screenshot.

-If you need advanced editing tools and capturing techniques, you can upgrade to FireShot Pro version for $60.
+If you need advanced editing tools and capturing techniques, you can upgrade to the FireShot Pro version for $60.

-Many times, content writers use royalty free images in the articles or blog posts.
+Many times, content writers use royalty-free images in their articles or blog posts.
 These images sometimes cannot be used as-is.
 It will require some edits that is difficult to achieve with screen capture tools.
 You will require proper screen editing skills to achieve the edits.

-If you have access to your web design team, this makes your job lot simpler.
+If you have access to your web design team, this makes your job a lot simpler.
 However, not all times you may have the liberty to reach out to the designer requesting for edits.
 In this case, knowledge of a photo editor will come in really handy.

 According to Writers UA User Assistance Tool Survey, Adobe Photoshop is the 4th most used tool by technical writers.
-Technical writers can use Photoshop to edit graphics and create images from the scratch.
-It is always a good practice for the technical writers to understand the know-how of Photoshop.
+Technical writers can use Photoshop to edit graphics and create images from scratch.
+It is always a good practice for technical writers to understand the know-how of Photoshop.

 Adobe Photoshop is best used to create web page designs, ad banners for social media promotions, edit pictures, merge multiple images into one, add special effects to an image, and lots more.